Cottonwood – Star – Hope

 Genus: Populus – Family: Salicaceae

-Cottonwood signals a time of hope, healing and transformation.
+Cottonwood signals a magical time of hope, healing and transformation.

-There is a Native American legend that tells a story of how the cottonwood gave birth to the stars.
-In early spring, buds emerge in the shape of five-pointed stars.
-In late spring, female cottonwoods release cotton-like seeds into the air that fill the sky with “stars.”
-When an upper branch of a cottonwood is cut, the cross-section reveals a five-pointed star within it.
+A Native American legend tells of how the cottonwood tree first gave birth to the stars by holding star seeds within its branches.
+Buds shaped like five-pointed stars emerge in early spring from the branches.
+In late spring female cottonwoods birth their cotton-like seeds into the air, filling the sky with magical “stars.”
+In winter, the stars sleep within the branches.
+When an upper branch is broken a five-pointed star is revealed within it as the home of star seeds.

-The Lakota believe cottonwoods embody the “Great Spirit” of Wakan-Tanka, also known as “Great Mystery.”
-Their star-like qualities and majestic size are honored as the “standing people” who connect the earth with the sky.
-A sacred cottonwood is chosen for the annual Sun Dance ceremony and placed in the center of a large circle to represent the Sun as the center of our universe.
-The Sun, which is a star, is the center point of our solar system.
+The Lakota (Sioux) believe cottonwoods embody the “Great Spirit” of Wakan-Tanka, also known as “Great Mystery.”
+Their star-like qualities and majestic size are honored as the “standing one” who connects the earth with the sky.
+Every year a sacred cottonwood is chosen for the annual Sun Dance ceremony and placed in the center of a large circle as a time of coming together.

 Message: Cottonwood is asking us to reconnect with the ancient wisdom teachings based in nature and to remember that we all belong to each other.
 To move forward we must have hope in the future and embrace our community by including all our “relations.”
 Now is a time to count our blessings as we dream a new world into being.
-This may require some small sacrifices but the peace of mind we will experience will be well worth it now.
+This may require some sacrifice but the peace we create within our self is necessary for the healing and regeneration of our spirit and our world.

 Challenge: Daydreaming and or floating through life.
 Not taking life seriously enough to make a difference.